Average Transportation Costs Price in Midland

 Midland, TX is smaller city where a distribution-center economy where warehouse jobs and last-mile logistics keep employment steady.
 That economic DNA directly affects what you'll pay for transportation costs, which comes at a significant discount compared to national averages, running 17% cheaper.
-With a median household income of $72K and a local market shaped by a balanced labor pool where you'll find competitive quotes if you shop around, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $72K and a local market shaped by a balanced labor pool where you'll find competitive pricing if you compare options, the pricing picture here is more nuanced than a single number suggests.

 The economic reality of Midland is a distribution-center economy where warehouse jobs and last-mile logistics keep employment steady.
 A rapidly urbanizing landscape where new mixed-use developments spring up next to century-old churches.
 Year-round warmth is the draw, but it comes with trade-offs: mold, termites, and AC units that run 10 months a year.
 These factors combine to shape what you'll actually pay for transportation costs — and the median income of $72K gives context to what households can budget.